cascaderainfall/webloglol/weblog/how-to-anonymous-google-account.md

 ## Using The Anonymous Account on GrapheneOS
 If you will be using GrapheneOS's **sandboxed Play Services** there are a couple of things to keep in mind.
 You should create a new user profile and install a VPN / Orbot FIRST.
 To install, you can get the APKs from Aurora Store / GitHub or, if you already have play services on your 'Owner' profile, by cloning them.
 Depending on which VPN/Tor app you use.
-Connect to your VPN/Tor and turn on  `Always on VPN`  and  `Block connections without VPN` .
+Connect to your VPN/Tor and turn on `Always on VPN` and `Block connections without VPN`.
 It is important from now on that you **DO NOT** use this profile with `Always on VPN` turned off.
 Next, install the sandboxed Play Services apps from 'Apps' as you wish.
 Sign in to your new anonymously created account and you are good to go.

 However, this is not the end.
 You need to beware of bad practices that can deanonymize you.
-It is **UNACCEPTABLE** to log in to this account on any profile which already has/had Play Services as every profile on Android has an app ID based unique identifier which can be used by Google to deanonymize you.
+It is **UNACCEPTABLE** to log in to this account on any profile which already has/had Play Services as every profile on Android has an app ID based unique identifier which can be used by Google or other parties to deanonymize you.
 See (grapheneos.org/faq#non-hardware-identifiers)[https://grapheneos.org/faq#non-hardware-identifiers]
 If you have the exact same apps installed on a profile with another Google account logged in, Google can theoretically make a connection between the accounts.

-Also, Play Services can read your SIM's country code if the SIM card is in the device.
+Also, Play Services can read your SIM's country code if the SIM card is inserted in the device.
 For example, Google will know a `+49` (Germany) SIM card is inserted but will not know the full number.
 I am not sure about eSIMs.
 Play Services can also see how much global empty storage space there is on the device.

 </br>